Heating Experts for Furnaces, Boilers, Water Heaters and More in Central Illinois

 The majority of homes and businesses use heating systems that direct heat through ductwork, which tend to lose a lot of energy.
 Conversely, mini-splits can greatly reduce the heat and energy loss common among ducted systems.
 There are 5 major advantages to ductless heating systems.
 Individual rooms can be regulated individually on the amount of heat produced.
 The systems can be mounted to a wall, to the ceiling or even mounted in basements with drop ceilings.
 Easy installation and the improved energy efficiency tend to be the top advantages of zoned ductless heaters.
 Built in features like sleep functions and timers, give the homeowner more control over energy savings than forced air furnaces.

 Hot Water Heaters

 The workhorse of every home is the water heater.
 From hot showers and baths to dishwashers and washing machines, we take it for granted that when we need hot or warm water it will be there.
 If your current water heater has begun to fail and it’s getting time to replace it, consider the advantages of today’s high-efficiency models, typically rated by Energy Star on energy consumption.
-There are 2 different types of water heaters on the market today, the conventional cylinder storage tank water heater , electric, gas, propane and the newer tankless water heaters also referred to as on-demand water heaters.
+There are 2 different types of water heaters on the market today, the conventional cylinder storage-tank water heater, electric, gas, propane, and the newer tankless water heaters also referred to as on-demand water heaters.
 Conventional water heaters usually store between 30-70 gallons of water and are heated by electricity, natural gas or propane at a set temperature.
-Tankless versions are more energy efficient because you are only paying for the energy used to heat the water at the time of use, rather that continuously 24 hours a day, 365 days a year.
+Tankless versions are more energy efficient because you are only paying for the energy used to heat the water at the time of use, rather than continuously 24 hours a day, 365 days a year.